← AI Operations Tools

 Expected cost >$50/item

-Classifier is worse than manual.
-Disable it.
-You are paying for AI and getting negative ROI.
+Classifier is worse than manual - disable it.
+You're paying for AI and getting negative ROI.

 HITL